drewish/quickbooks-ruby/README.md

 new_access_token = access_token.refresh!
 ```

-The token must be assigned to a variable to prevent the loss of your new access token, which will void your credentials and a new set of credentials have to be acquired by authorizing the application again.
+The token must be assigned to a variable to prevent the loss of your new access token, which will void your credentials.
+If that happens you will need to aquire a new set of credentials by prompting the user to reauthorize the application.

-Unauthorized (expired) access to the API will raise a `OAuth2::Error` error.
+Unauthorized (expired) access to the API will raise an `OAuth2::Error` error.

 For more information on access token expiration and refresh token expiration, please refer to the [official documentation](https://developer.intuit.com/app/developer/qbo/docs/develop/authentication-and-authorization/oauth-2.0#understand-token-expiration).